Miami Beach vs Brickell vs Wynwood: Which Base Fits Your Trip?

 If dinner and mainland timing matter most

-Stay in Brickell, use Zuma as the higher-confidence dinner anchor, and treat Wynwood as a daytime move.
+Stay in Brickell, keep dinner on the mainland, and treat Wynwood as a daytime or early evening move.

 Rain or heat plan